tamunoWoks/alternate_case_clipboard/README.md

 3. Letters alternate between lowercase and uppercase.
 4. Non-letter characters (like punctuation, spaces, or numbers) remain unchanged.
 5. The modified text is printed on screen and copied back to your clipboard for instant pasting.

+#### Note:
+For the boolean flag controlling whether the next letter should be uppercase or lowercase, the default value is `False`, meaning the first letter encountered will be lowercased.
+Change to `True` to start with uppercase.